Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 &nbsp;
 ### Practically, how do we pick what value of $$\Delta$$ to use for the alternative hypothesis in the calculation of power?

-Thus far, we have omitted the discussion of what $$\Delta_{H_A}$$ is.
-Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
+Thus far, we have omitted the discussion of what the value of $$\Delta_{H_A}$$ should be.

+In practice, we are often given a significance level α, and we are interested in determining the sample size required to achieve a desired statistical power.
 However, the specific value of the alternative hypothesis, which is needed in our power calculation, is unknown.

-A common choice is to plug in the **minimum detectable effect (MDE)**.
-This is the minimum effect size $$\Delta_{H_A}$$ that would be considered meaningful for the business problem on hand.
-By using this value for $$\Delta_{H_A}$$ , we’ve assured ourselves that the calculated sample size is big enough to detect the smallest effect we care about (and importantly, as well as anything bigger).
-That is, if the true $$\Delta_{H_A}$$ is smaller than the MDE we selected, our test design would not have sufficient power.
-In the other case where the true $$\Delta_{H_A}$$ is bigger than the MDE we selected, our test will have a surplus of power.
+A common choice is to use the **minimum detectable effect (MDE)**.
+This is the minimum effect size $$\Delta_{H_A}$$ that would be considered meaningful for the business problem.
+By using this value for $$\Delta_{H_A}$$ , we’ve assured ourselves that the calculated sample size is big enough to detect the minimum effect we care about (and vacously, any effect size that is bigger).
+For any effect size that are smaller than then MDE, we would have insufficient power when drawing our conclusions.

-We will leave the sample size calculation in the appendix of this post for interested readers.
+We will leave the sample size calculation in the appendix of this post for readers that are interested.

 &nbsp;
 ### Distinction of $$P(\text{data} | H_0)$$ vs $$P(H_0 | \text{data})$$